UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Nor is *TextEdit* on a Mac.

-``Notepad`` on Windows is a text editor -- but a crappy one.
+``Notepad`` on Windows is a text editor, but a crappy one.

-You need a real "Programmers Text Editor"
+You need a real "Programmers Text Editor."

 A text editor saves only what it shows you, with no special formatting characters hidden behind the scenes.